latimer-lang/latimer/docs/lexical_analysis.md

+# Introduction
+This doc contains notes used to create Latimer's lexer.

-# Expression Grammar
+# Expressions
-This section consists of Context-Free Grammar for all types of expressions supported by Latimer.
+This section consists of Context-Free Grammar for all types of expressions in Latimer.
 ```
 expression → literal
             | group